hamalainenilmari/Big-Data-Platform/assignment-2-894931/reports/Assignment-2-Report.md

 ### 2.3 Stream Ingestion Pipeline

-We have developed an example stream ingestion pipeline with Flink, which consumes the raw source data from Kafka topic, transforms it and stores the processed data into Cassandra table.
-The pipeline initializes a Kafka source and reads the input data as a string.
+We have developed two different tenant stream ingestion pipelines.
+The pipeline techonology is Apache Flink, which consumes the raw source data from Kafka topic, transforms it and stores the processed data into Cassandra table.
+The pipelines initialize a Kafka source and read the input data as a string.
 The input data is then turned into JSON object and all the possible NaN values are transformed into Null-format, which is compatible with Cassandra.

-The trip start and end strings are turned into timestamps and unneeded values Pickup Census Tract, Dropoff Census Tract, Pickup Centroid Location, Dropoff Centroid Location are dropped.
+For tenant 1 (chicago taxi), the trip start and end strings are turned into timestamps and unneeded values Pickup Census Tract, Dropoff Census Tract, Pickup Centroid Location, Dropoff Centroid Location are dropped.
 Then the remaining data is inserted into Cassandra data storage.

 The input data must hold the following message structure schema (with possible missing values):